 Simple English definitions for legal terms

-Read a random definition: sponsor
+Read a random definition: class representative

 The Canadian Anti-Spam Law of 2010 includes a private right of action that allows individuals or organizations to take legal action against those who violate the law.
 This includes violations related to message content, consent, and software installation, as well as false or misleading information in sender identification or subject line, data mining, and unauthorized access of computer systems.
 Those who violate the law may be subject to compensatory damages and statutory damages of up to $1,000,000 per day.